What is PNG (Portable Network Graphics)?

 Images in PNG format can be indexed palette images and consist of more channels.
 If there are multiple channels, all channels have the same number of bits per pixel.

 Indexed images are limited to a maximum of 256 colors.
 This color palette is stored with an 8-bit channel depth.
-The palette cannot have more colors than those marked with bit depth, i.e. 28 = 256 colors.
+The palette cannot have more colors than those marked with bit depth, i.e., 28 = 256 colors.

 Image Transparency Rate

 For images using palettes, an alpha channel can be added to the palette entries.
-The number of such stored values may be less than the total number of entries in the palette, and the rest of the entries will be considered completely opaque.
+The number of such stored values may be less than the total number of entries in the palette, and the rest of the entries will be considered entirely opaque.

 Searching for pixels with double transparency can be done before any color reduction to prevent some pixels from accidentally becoming transparent.